lopezdsr/GDM-split-msgs-tutorial/README.md

 # GDM-split-msgs-tutorial
 Split 1 message into multiple messages graphically by using the Graphical Data Mapping editor

-This tutorial demonstrates how to use a message map (also known as a graphical data map) to graphically:
-1. Process an XML message that contains one or more records, in the form of a list of child XML elements.
-2. Split the input message into individual messages by creating a new message from each child element.
+This tutorial demonstrates how to use a message map (also known as a graphical data map) to graphically process an XML message that contains one or more records, in the form of a list of child XML elements.
+It also demonstrates how to split the input message into individual messages by creating a new message from each child element.

 This Graphical Data Mapping capability in IBM Integration Bus is implemented within an application.
 In this application, a message flow defines the steps required to implement the message transformation and the message split logic of the solution.